Paul O'Grady: Calls for statue to be built in Birkenhead

 Following the entertainer's unexpected death on 28 March, thousands of people shared their tributes and memories to the Merseyside star, who was renowned for his love of dogs.

-Kieran Gabriel, who started the campaign for the memorial statue, said: "Paul has left a huge legacy with his trailblazing work as a drag artist, social and political causes, LGBT rights and of course, his love of animals.
+Kieran Gabriel, who started the campaign for the memorial statue five days ago, said: "Paul has left a huge legacy with his trailblazing work as a drag artist, social and political causes, LGBT rights and of course, his love of animals.

 "This is a petition to Wirral Council, who must surely take stock of the huge outpouring of love in the wake of Paul's passing."